The Miniaturisation of Cardiac Care – How Smaller Means Safer

 Being solid state they don’t have any toxic electrolyte to leak and also don’t require a metallic can to contain this toxic substance enabling them to have a footprint of only a few mm².
 In addition, they have a rate capability up to 10-20C, yielding mA of possible peak current and rapid recharges.

-Our new Stereax M300 is designed for medical implants and will be available at the end of this year.
+Our new Stereax M300 is designed for medical implants.
 It is:

 After release of the M300 we’ll continue working on developing our solid state batteries to increase energy density, targeting 200 Wh/L.